lvisintini/xwing-rulebook/outputs/urr-swx.md

 **Related Topics:** Attack, Auxiliary firing arc†, Firing arc, Obstructed, Primary weapon, Range combat bonus, Secondary weapons, Setup, Turret primary weapon†, Weapon range

-**Rule Clarifications:** “at” vs. “within”, Measuring range, Parallel ships and attacking
+**Rule Clarifications:** “At” vs. “Within”, Measuring range, Parallel ships and attacking

 ### Range combat bonus
 When resolving a primary weapon attack, the attacker or defender may roll additional dice depending on the range of the attack.
 At Range 1, the attacker rolls one additional attack die during the “Roll Attack Dice” step.
 At Range 3, the defender rolls one additional defense die during the “Roll Defense Dice” step.